Reach (Judy Cheeks song): Chart performance

 "Reach" became a massive club hit in Europe after its first release in 1994.
 It debuted at its highest position as number 17 on the UK Singles Chart on May 1, 1994.
 The following weeks the song dropped to number 23, 45, 70 and 97, with a total of 5 weeks in the chart.
 In the Netherlands, it reached number 13 on the Dutch Top 40 Tipparade and number seven on the Dutch Single Tip.
 On the Billboard Hot Dance Club Play chart in the US, it reached its best position as number 21 on June 25, 1994.
 It stayed within the chart for 8 weeks.
 In Canada, "Reach" peaked at number nine on the RPM Dance/Urban chart.
 In 1996, the song was remixed by Dancing Divaz (an alias of UK music producer Ian Bland) and peaked at number 22 in the UK on January 7.
 Then it dropped to number 34 and 53, before leaving the chart.
-But on Music Weeks RM Club Chart, it peaked at number-one on December 23, 1995.
+On Music Weeks RM Club Chart, it peaked at number-one on December 23, 1995.

+Music video

+The music video for "Reach" was directed by British photographer and singer Kate Garner.
+Sarah Bayliss produced it and Nick Sawyer directed photography.
+In the video, Cheeks performs in a hallway between different apartments with four shirtless male dancers.
+Occasionally, a female dancer in red dress also appears.
+In between, one of the apartment doors opens and the resident appears briefly, checking out what's going on in the hallway.